I am very happy to be here among the

 financially independent.

-They can pass what is called the cease and
+They can pass what is called the cease

-power, judicial power and legislative powers.
+executive power, judicial power and legislative powers.

 But these new generation regulators had